 When?
 15th May 2018

 The address?
 31 Gresham Street, London, EC2V 7QA

 Kick off time?
-9am through to 1pm
+8.30am

 The Big Call is a new debate-based initiative for professional investors and advisers as well as experienced private investors looking to explore key themes within portfolio strategies using a more analytical approach.
 Each session will focus on a key thematic (the robustness of dividends or fixed income diversification, for instance) and explore all the systematic ideas designed to implement that thematic – moving across both active and passive fund management strategies.